Hide Tanning, Grief Tending

 •••

-More than just a retreat, TENDERS is a six-month intimate container centered around a five-day in-person gathering where we’ll weave together the ancestral practice of hide tanning with the sacred work of tending our personal and collective sorrows.
+More than just a retreat, TENDERS is an intimate container centered around a five-day in-person gathering where we’ll weave together the ancestral practice of hide tanning with the sacred work of tending our personal and collective sorrows.